redapemusic35/Reynolds-CV3/content/slides/example/index.md

 Happen to know that people have a connection to the department.
 Here are some potential speakers, we were hoping that someone here had ideas.

 Should be on a wide variety of topics, but must explicitly address the question of how empathy contributes (or fails to contribute) to knowledge.
-Potential presentation/paper topics or titles could include (but are not limited to):
+Potential presentation/paper topics or titles could include (but are not limited to)

 {{%/* /speaker_note */%}}

 ---

 <h2> Thanks for watching! </h2>